ddemkiw/Boris_Bikes/README.md

 or if you can click on some cat picture from you web browser.

 As for Pair Programing, it was, and continues to be, a lesson in humility.
-Emily is incredibly bright and talented and keeping up with her was at times a challenge.
+Emily is incredibly bright and talented and keeping up with her was, at times, a challenge.
 I think we both learned that taking a quick, five minute break-away session to discuss what is and is not working in your partnership is worth hours of hammering away at a program ineffectively.
 Thanks for the good times Emily!